kwetishedanjuma/dfs-channel-analysis/data/README.md

 ### For This Study (Completed Analysis)
 - Source imagery and elevation data were acquired and processed
-- Manual digitisation completed in ArcGIS Pro geodatabases
+- Manual digitization completed in ArcGIS Pro geodatabases
 - Final analysis-ready datasets provided in `analysis-data/` folder
 - Raw imagery and elevation files not included due to size constraints